dphilla/boxer/wbx/README.md

    - Initializes a new build stage and sets the base layer.
    - The standard base layer for alpha release supports these [syscall interfaces](https://github.com/arjunr2/WALI/blob/main/docs/support.md).
       - Future versions will support full virtualization.
 See [platform layering](https://github.com/dphilla/marcotte-wasm), and [interfaces](https://github.com/dphilla/wasm-libc).
+   - A base layer includes the Wasm runtime by default, but can be produced with syscall interfaces only, in pure Wasm, with `--wasm-only`

 2. **RUN**
    - Executes commands in a new layer on top of the current layer and commits the results.